itteco/redactor-oembed/README.md

 # Iframely plugin for Redactor

-## About

-This is a plugin for [Imperavi's Redactor](http://imperavi.com/redactor) editor that allows rich media and image embeds via oEmbed with default API at [Iframely](http://iframely.com) endpoint.
+This plugin adds oEmbed support for [Imperavi's Redactor](http://imperavi.com/redactor) via Iframely API.
+It providers responsive rich media and image embeds via [Iframely API](http://iframely.com) endpoint, that supports [over 1800](https://iframely.com/domains) publishers and summary cards for the rest of the web.

-The plugin recognizes the http links in editor as the user types it and grabs embeds on the fly.

-Also there is 'Embed' button in the toolbar to open the dialog with url input and embed preview.

-You can either [self-host](https://github.com/itteco/iframely) Iframely, or get the API Key from the [hosted version](http://iframely.com).
-As a bonus of hosted version, Iframely also gives the responsive embed codes for over 1500 domains.
+You will get YouTube, Twitter, Facebook, Tumblr, Vimeo, SoundCloud, Flickr, Google Maps, GfyCat, Giphy, Imgur, Vimeo - all the usual suspects plus thousands more.

+You will need to define oEmbed API endpoint in your settings, see below.
+For Iframely version, get your API key at [iframely.com](https://iframely.com)

 ## Demo

-Please, see demo at [http://itteco.github.io/redactor-oembed/](http://itteco.github.io/redactor-oembed/)

-## Sample & Config

-Example plugin setup configuration (except usual things):
+Check out the simple plugin's demo on [Imperavi website](https://imperavi.com/redactor/plugins/iframely/).

+Get embeds through the dialog via 'Embed' button in Redactor's toolbar.
+The plugin also tries to recognize http links on a separate in editor as author types it.

+## Configure the plugin with API endpoint

     <!-- Setup iframely redactor plugin. -->
     <script src="redactor_iframely_plugin.js"></script>